-Vehicles with cruise control-When the cruise control is being used, even if you downshift the transmission by turning off the overdrive switch, engine braking will not be applied because the cruise control is not cancelled.
-For ways to decrease the vehicle speed, see "Cruise control" in this chapter.
+Vehicles with cruise control-When the cruise control is being used, even if you downshift the transmission by pushing and releasing the overdrive switch, engine braking is not enabled because the cruise control is not cancelled.

+For ways to decrease the vehicle speed, see "Cruise control" in this section.